zainuddin-maker/Bar-Stack-and-Group-Chart/README.md

 <!-- ![screenshot](https://github.com/zainuddin-maker/Double-Y-Bar-With-Line-Chart-/blob/master/test.gif?raw=true) -->

-This application is used to
-make a pie chart with the value (in percent) and also the legend of each element , this chart generate from  data and the data from  thingworx platform .
+This application is used to create bar charts that can be stacked and grouped, which means that 1 point x axis can have more than 1 bar and each bar can be stacked with another value , this chart generate from  data and the data from  thingworx platform .

 ## Example Data
 - Data Value